Alexandre Soul: Biography

 Alexandre Emanuel Cláudio was born on 28 July 1972.

-In high school he set up his first national and international rock cover band, playing at school festivals and neighborhood parties.
+In high school, he set up his first national and international rock cover band, playing at school festivals and neighborhood parties.
 Over the years, Alexander became increasingly interested in the arts, so much so that he eventually studied Art Education at Alcântara Machado College of Arts.
 At this college he got to know the arts as a whole but became more interested in theater and music.

-Acting in various works, Alexandre has always sought to unite his two great artistic passions, music and theater.
-He went through several groups and bands where he experimented with different styles and rhythms and thus began his professional career in the city of São Paulo.
+Acting in various works, Alexandre has always sought to unite his two artistic passions, music and theater.
+He went through many groups and bands where he experimented with different styles and rhythms and thus began his professional career in the city of São Paulo.

 In 1991, he voluntarily joined the Catholic entity CCEV (Community House Hope and Life) where recovering drug and alcohol addicts where began a work involving the arts in the treatment of recovering.
 That same year he set up a work with a rock band where he was one of the protagonists.
 With the task of doing the drug prevention work, this rock band called Eterna recorded and released their first CD in 1994.
 After great success Eterna's work became known in Brazil.
 Being invited to show the success of her work with drug addicts through the arts, in 1998, Eterna participated in the David International Multifestival of Arts in Barcelona, Spain.

 In 1999, Alexandre became the host of a television musical program called "Canto da Hora" by producer ASJ (now 21st Century TV).
 In this program that aired throughout Brazil by Redevida de Televisão and later, also by TV Século XXI itself, there were singers, bands, theater and dance groups that Alexandre helped to discover and launch throughout Brazil.